 In transparent Redundancy the Failover of Server responsibilities from one Server to another is transparent to the Client.
 The Client is unaware that a Failover has occurred and the Client has no control over the Failover behaviour.
 Furthermore, the Client does not need to perform any actions to continue to send or receive data.

 In non-transparent Redundancy the Failover from one Server to another and actions to continue to send or receive data are performed by the Client.
-The Client must be aware of the Redundant Server Set and must perform the required actions to benefit from the Server Redundancy.
+The Client shall be aware of the Redundant Server Set and shall perform the required actions to benefit from the Server Redundancy.

 The ServerRedundancy Object defined in OPC 10000-5 indicates the mode supported by the Server.
 The ServerRedundancyType ObjectType and its subtypes TransparentRedundancyType and NonTransparentRedundancyType defined in OPC 10000-5 specify information for the supported Redundancy mode.

 OPC UA Servers that are part of a Redundant Server Set have certain AddressSpace requirements.
 These requirements allow a Client to consistently access information from Servers in a Redundant Server Set and to make intelligent choices related to the health and availability of Servers in the Redundant Server Set.

 Servers in the Redundant Server Set shall have an identical AddressSpace including:

 - identical browse paths and structure of the AddressSpace